Beercow/OneDriveExplorer/README.md

 # OneDriveExplorer Summary:
-OneDriveExplorer is a command line and GUI based application for reconstructing the folder structure of OneDrive from the `.\<UserCid>.dat` file.
+OneDriveExplorer is a command line and GUI based application for reconstructing the folder structure of OneDrive from the `<UserCid>.dat` and `<UserCid>.dat.previous` file.
 # Usage:
 ## Command line
 ![](./Images/cmd_help.png)